herman-interficie/nextV2/README.md

 How to implement server-side form validation.

 How to use the React useActionState hook to handle form errors, and display them to the user.

+There are three things we're already doing to improve accessibility in our forms:

+Semantic HTML: Using semantic elements (<input>, <option>, etc) instead of <div>.
+This allows assistive technologies (AT) to focus on the input elements and provide appropriate contextual information to the user, making the form easier to navigate and understand.
+Labelling: Including <label> and the htmlFor attribute ensures that each form field has a descriptive text label.
+This improves AT support by providing context and also enhances usability by allowing users to click on the label to focus on the corresponding input field.
+Focus Outline: The fields are properly styled to show an outline when they are in focus.
+This is critical for accessibility as it visually indicates the active element on the page, helping both keyboard and screen reader users to understand where they are on the form.
+You can verify this by pressing tab.
+These practices lay a good foundation for making your forms more accessible to many users.
+However, they don't address form validation and errors.

+There are a couple of ways you can validate forms on the client.
+The simplest would be to rely on the form validation provided by the browser by adding the required attribute to the <input> and <select> elements in your forms.
+For example:

+Server-Side validation
+By validating forms on the server, you can:

+Ensure your data is in the expected format before sending it to your database.
+Reduce the risk of malicious users bypassing client-side validation.
+Have one source of truth for what is considered valid data.
+In your create-form.tsx component, import the useActionState hook from react.
+Since useActionState is a hook, you will need to turn your form into a Client Component using "use client" directive:

+In the code above, you're also adding the following aria labels:

+aria-describedby="customer-error": This establishes a relationship between the select element and the error message container.
+It indicates that the container with id="customer-error" describes the select element.
+Screen readers will read this description when the user interacts with the select box to notify them of errors. id="customer-error": This id attribute uniquely identifies the HTML element that holds the error message for the select input.
+This is necessary for aria-describedby to establish the relationship. aria-live="polite": The screen reader should politely notify the user when the error inside the div is updated.
+When the content changes (e.g. when a user corrects an error), the screen reader will announce these changes, but only when the user is idle so as not to interrupt them.